jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#signature_keypair_invalidate" name="signature_keypair_invalidate"></a> `signature_keypair_invalidate(kp_manager: signature_keypair_manager, kp_id: ConstPointer<u8>, kp_id_len: size, kp_version: version) -> crypto_errno`
 __(optional)__
-Invalidate a key pair given a key identifier and a version.
+Invalidate a managed key pair given a key pair identifier and a version.

+This asks the key manager to delete or revoke a key pair or a version of a key pair.

+Once this function returns, [`signature_keypair_from_id`](#signature_keypair_from_id) will return that key pair any longer.

+`kp_version` can be set to a version number, to [`version.latest`](#version.latest) to invalidate the current version, or to [`version.all`](#version.all) to invalidate all versions of a key.

-Return `$crypto_errno.unsupported_feature` if this operation is not supported by the host, and `$crypto_errno.invalid_key` if the identifier is invalid.
+The function returns `unsupported_feature` if this operation is not supported by the host, and `key_not_found` if the identifier and version don't match any existing key pair.

-The version can be a actual version number, as well as `$version.latest` or `$version.all` .
+This is an optional import, meaning that the function may not even exist.

 ##### Params
 - <a href="#signature_keypair_invalidate.kp_manager" name="signature_keypair_invalidate.kp_manager"></a> `kp_manager`: [`signature_keypair_manager`](#signature_keypair_manager)